When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Why we like it: Credit limit is subject to status.
 The incentive of being interest-free means that it could be a good foray into credit cards for those who pay the balance in full each month

-How to pick the best credit card
+How to make the most of your credit card

 Pros and cons of credit cards

-- By using a credit card for purchases between £100 and £30,000 you are protected under section 75 of the Consumer Credit Act if the goods or services are faulty, aren’t delivered as promised, aren’t as advertised or if the trader or retailer goes bust.
+- By using a credit card for purchases between £100 and £30,000, you are protected under section 75 of the Consumer Credit Act if the goods or services are faulty, aren’t delivered as promised, aren’t as advertised or if the trader or retailer goes bust.

 - Sensible use of credit can help improve your credit score, which could help secure loans, mortgages or other borrowing in the future.